Skip to main content

 OpenTelemetry Integration Guide

 AiderDesk leverages OpenTelemetry to provide detailed tracing and telemetry for Agent and Aider messages, allowing users to gain deeper insights into their AI interactions.
-This guide focuses on setting up Langfuse as a tracing backend, but the system is designed to be extensible to other OpenTelemetry-compatible providers.
+The system supports multiple tracing backends and is designed to be extensible to other OpenTelemetry-compatible providers.

 Langfuse Setup